 Conquering the Coldness of Winter!

 The question, ‘How much does it cost to winterize a boat?’ has been answered.
-As you can see, winterizing your boat costs less than than repairs when the cold season is over.
+As you can see, winterizing your boat costs less than repairs when the cold season is over.

 You don’t only protect your boat from low temperatures but also keep it in good shape.
 Winterization is one of the ways that you preserve your boat.